rm3l/pureconfig/README.md

 ```

 # What's next
+This spec is work in progress and I'm more than happy to take pull requests and discuss issues!

 * A formal specification, although the informal description above should be
 enough to write a parser.